swelshh/wakhinter/README.md

 Installation
 =========

-You should put the waklinter folder in your Project/Modules/ folder.
+You should put the wakhinter folder in your Project/Modules/ folder.

 You will also need a copy of underscore.js in your Project/Modules/ folder.